jwaliszko/ExpressiveAnnotations/README.md

 #####Implementation:

-Implementation core is based on logical expressions parser, which is based on the following grammar:
+Implementation core is based on logical expressions parser, which runs on the following grammar:

 ```
 expression => or-exp